munrhalls/e-commerce-store-music-instruments/README.md

 WHAT IS THIS:

-Fictional e-commerce store that sells high quality, used watches.
+This is a fictional e-commerce store that sells high quality luxury watches at cheaper prices.
-Built using MongoDB, Mongoose, Node, Express for backend, and Angular for frontend.
-This is a solo project to learn from, build and put on my web developer's portfolio.

 WHAT DO YOU GET FROM THIS:
-Idea of what I can do, in terms of building a real-world, advanced web development project, such as a full stack e-commerce store.
-Idea of how someone like this can help YOUR PROJECT for YOUR TEAM for YOUR COMPANY.
+Idea of what I can do for YOUR TEAM in YOUR PROJECT at YOUR COMPANY.

-HOW DO YOU GET IT:
+HOW DO YOU GET THIS:

-See the OUTCOME PRODUCT, fictional e-commerce store live: //LINK HERE WHEN I HOST IT//
+See the e-commerce store PRODUCT LIVE: //url later// See the SOURCE CODE:

-Look at SOURCE CODE:

-- how I've organized the project
-- how I've built a fullstack app using MEAN stack, starting from the backend and REST API

-List of FEATURE-TASKS realized:
-For starters, pre-development:
+Read HOW I WORKED ON THIS:
+A) Pre-development, for starters:

+- formulate general idea and product design (how it'll look like, feel [UI] & work [UX] on phone, desktop etc.)
-- use version control (git),
+- use git, version control
-- carefully yet efficiently formulate core idea & design for outcome product (phone version, desktop version),
-- formulate general idea of development process tasks & timelines in https://kanbanflow.com to manage this solo-project
-- follow jira-like process (kanban in this case) to oversee & manage myself about delays, getting stuck, missing timelines, blockers etc.

-  Development:

-1. set up backend using MongoDB Cloud storage, Mongoose
-2. build REST API using Node, Express
+- use https://kanbanflow.com kanban board to set build order, tasks and self-management about TASKS, TIMELINES & CONTINGENCY PLANS on delays, getting stuck, blocks, milestones & when's etc.

+B) During development:

+- start from backend
+- initialize MongoDB cloud storage, Mongoose, connect successfully
+- set up Node and Express REST API endpoints
-3. handle REST API Errors & Validation using Mongoose / Express middleware
+- handle REST API errors & validation
-4. TEST API requests using client (Thunder) to write & run the collection of TESTS for ALL ENDPOINTS; export and DOCUMENT the TEST

-////

-DOCUMENTATION:

-1. TESTS (all are in the /tests) folder:
+- make ENDPOINTS TESTS COLLECTION in thunder client, DOCUMENT IT

+// DOCUMENTATION

+TESTS:
+Backend and frontend folders contain a /tests folder, which has all respective tests for backend/frontend.
+Backend:

-- REST API tests: exported thunder collection (CRUD + INTENTIONALLY BAD REQUESTS ) -
+- thunder client requests collection of POSITIVE/INTENTIONALLY BAD REST API REQUESTS

-# ECommerceStore
+# ECommerceStoreWatches

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.